KenStager/athletic_sales_analysis/README.md

 3. Open the Jupyter Notebook and run the cells to see the analysis steps and results.

 ## Contributors
-- [Your Name]
+- Ken Stager

 ## Acknowledgements
 This analysis is part of the Columbia University AI Bootcamp.

 ## Contact Information
-For any additional questions or feedback, please contact [Your Email].
+For any additional questions or feedback, don't hesitate to get in touch with kenstager@hotmail.com.